Ujjalt/ujjaltimshina/_miscellaneous/test.md

   <h4 style="margin-top:0; color:#e8f5e8;">A Memorable Video</h4>

   <p style="color:#e8f5e8;">
     During the COVID-19 pandemic, I came across this video of Prof. June Huh shortly after he was awarded the <strong>2022 Fields Medal</strong>.
 Long before I had the opportunity to attend one of his talks, this video introduced me to his personality and his thoughtful perspective on mathematics.
-It left a lasting impression on me, and meeting him virtually again through his lecture at <strong>ICMAM Latin America 2026</strong> made the experience even more meaningful.
+It left a lasting impression on me.
+So much to appreciate and so much to learn about the honesty and life.
   </p>

   <p>